razroo/codemorph/README.md

 ![Razzle Logo](assets/razzle-logo-small.png "Razzle - Extensible Codemod Library")

-Razzle is an extensible, easy to understand, easy contribute, easy to use Codemod library.
+Razzle is an extensible, easy to understand, easy to contribute, easy to use Codemod library.
 Razzle-dazzle your codebase like you've never before.

 # Novelty behind Razzle library